vafakaramzadegan/EasyDraw/README.md

 ### Canvas property
 The `app.canvas` allows you to access EasyDraw methods for canvas manipulation.
-In case you want to use tkinter's default methods, use `app.canvas.handle`.
+In case you want to use Tkinter's default methods, use `app.canvas.handle`.

 ```python
 app.canvas.handle.create_oval(x1, y1, x2, y2, ...)
 ```

 #### Clearing Canvas
-You can use `clear()` method to delete objects on canvas.
+You can use the `clear()` method to delete objects on the canvas.
-This invokes tkinter's `canvas.clear()` command directly. you can whether pass `'all'` as the argument to delete all objects, or pass the refrence to a specific one.
+This invokes Tkinter's `canvas.clear()` command directly. you can whether pass `'all'` as the argument to delete all objects or pass the reference to a specific one.

 ```python
 app.canvas.clear('all')